leonardfactory/babel-plugin-transform-typescript-metadata/README.md

 - We cannot know if type annotations are just types (i.e. `IMyInterface`) or concrete values (like classes, etc.).
 In order to resolve this, we emit the
   following: `typeof Type === 'undefined' ?
 Object : Type`.
-The code has the advantage of not throwing If you know a better way to do this, let me know!
+The code has the advantage of not throwing.
+If you know a better way to do this, let me know!
 - Parameter decorators are emitted right _after_ the `ClassDeclaration` node,
   like: